 My top recommendation for the best projectors under 150 dollars is the DBPower L22.
 The Bigasuo Pro302 Mini Projector is another pretty good option.

 If you want a device under $100, I recommend the AuKing Mini Projector.
+I also wrote an article reviewing the best projectors under 100 dollars.

 1. DBPower L22 WiFi Projector – Overall the Best Projector Under 150